 Note that gas wholesalers and retailers (W/R) are not in the physical supply chain but under SM Regulation 41 are responsible for ensuring that gas supplied at a consumer’s point of supply for use in gas installations and gas appliances must be of a specification that is suitable and safe for those uses.
 It is important that all parties in the supply chain communicate gas quality information.
 In addition to the specific means of compliance set out in the table below, W/Rs need to be confident that:

-the Safety and Operating Plans of TSOs and SMSs of NOs properly acknowledge the risk of non-specification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur;
+the SAOPs of TSOs and SMSs of NOs properly acknowledge the risk of non-specification gas, have appropriate arrangements to reduce the risk, and procedures for dealing with any non-specification gas incidents that may occur;

-the AMPs of TSOs and NOs deal with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); and
+the AMPs of TSOs and NOs deal appropriately with the maintenance and replacement of equipment associated with gas quality (gas chromatographs, filters, separators etc); and

 non-specification gas events will be promptly reported and dealt with.

-Generally W/Rs achieve this by having service provider agreements in place that recognise this requirement, and give W/Rs access to supporting information.
+Generally, W/Rs achieve this by having service provider agreements in place that recognise these requirements and give W/Rs access to supporting information.

 Gas specification